invisibleroads/invisibleroads-tutorials/dance-salsa.rst

 Scoop change hands, man half right turn, woman blind turn
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 - On his left forward step, man transfers her left hand to his right hand by scooping his right hand from underneath her left hand as he turns clockwise to face away from the woman.
-- On her forward step, man pushes his connected right hand behind his head to signal a :ref:`Woman right turn via right arm`.
+- On her forward step, man pushes his raised connected right hand back to his right (so that you don't poke her in the eye) to signal a :ref:`Woman right turn via right arm`.

 .. _Drop change hands: